cps491sp21-team13/cps491sp21-main-repo/README.md

 in this project specifically, is to develop methods for _decomposing_ an arbitrary deep neural network into smaller networks with intuitive behavior, and _simplifying_ the network into the minimum network needed to model the desired mathematical function.

+To this end, I have identified a method of reducing a neural network to a smaller mathematical model using regression-strategies.
+To test the capabilities of this reduction method, I build an evolutionary algorithm that learns a concise polynomial approximation of a neural network trained to classify handwritten digits.

 # Project Context and Scope